 Realtors are supposed to adhere to a strict “Code of Ethics, ” and a good Realtor will take this code seriously.
 It’s a good idea to read through this “Code of Ethics” to get a sense of what you should be looking for in a Realtor.
 At the end of the day, you are trying to find someone you trust that knows what they are doing.

 Once you choose this realtor, you need to help them understand what your goals.
-They need to do a “Needs Assessment” to get a sense for what and where you should be focused.
+They need to do a “Needs Assessment” to get a sense of what and where you should be focused.

 Springs Homes Realtor Maggie Turner, tells us about her recent experience with a buyer.
 I just closed on a property with buyers that were super easy to work with, and they were clear on their non-negotiable needs versus their flexible wants and desires in a house.
 That helped us to be decisive in the process of eliminating houses that were not a fit, quickly determining what houses met the criteria and which ones didn’t.
 This also came in handy when ranking their options.
 And in a market where decisions have to be made quickly, it helped us move on the house that was their close second choice after the offer on their first choice house was not accepted.